WGLab/PennCNV/docs/user-guide/download.md

 This file is an exported text file from the Illumina BeadStudio software using the above project file.
 It is useful for users without access to BeadStudio to test PennCNV.

 tutorial_text.zip
-This “serial dilution” data set contains genotyping data on a sample genotyped five times, each time with ~2-fold dilutions.
+This serial dilution data set contains genotyping data on a sample genotyped five times, each time with ~2-fold dilutions.
 For more details please see the Diskin et al paper.
 The file is in BeadStudio project format, and can be opened by the Illumina BeadStudio software.

 tutorial2.zip